dfmorrison/pyactup/doc/index.rst

 methods as attribute names.
 And this change also allows sensible extension of the PyACTUp API by adding further keyword arguments to the relevant methods.

-If you are using partial matching you will also have to update calls to :func:`set_similarity_function`, the attributes names now being passed as a list or other iterable.
-Typically this simply just requires adding square brackets around the attribute names.
+If you are using partial matching you will also have to replace calls to :func:`set_similarity_function` by the :meth:`similarity` method of Memory objects.
+This method also takes slightly different arguments than the former function.

+Also since auto-advance is no longer done, explict calls to advance() (or additions of advance= to learn()) may need to be added at appropriate points in older code.

 For example, what in 1.x would have been expressed as